Successful people have a strong bias towards action.

 Your to-do list is full of targets.
 There are more things to do than can be done.
 To be successful, you have to aim at the right target.
 You have to find your frog.

 The problem for most people is a lack of clarity.
-Tracy says, “clarity is perhaps the most important concept in personal productivity.”
-To find the frog, you need a clear to-do list that is organized according to your highest priorities based on your most important goals.
+Author Brian Tracy says, “clarity is perhaps the most important concept in personal productivity.”
+To eat that frog, you need a clear to-do list that is organized according to your highest priorities based on your most important goals.

 1. Get clear on your goals.